RevenueCat/docs/docs/dashboard-and-metrics/customer-lists.md

 ## Exporting Data

+:::warning Field name changes in April 2023
+We've updated the `app_name` and `app_uuid` fields to `project_name` and `project_id`, since they refer to those values for the Project whose customers are being exported.
+In addition, new `app_name` and `app_id` fields are available which refer to the App that a customer was last seen using; as well as new fields for app version, platform, experiments, offers, and more.
+:::

 The complete list of customers in a list can be exported as a .csv file.
 Exports are processed in the background, and you'll receive an email with a link to download the file.
 Emails are sent to the logged in account that requested the export.
 The download links are shareable and available for 30 days.

-:::warning Field name changes in April 2023
-We've updated the `app_name` and `app_uuid` fields to `project_name` and `project_id`, since they refer to those values for the Project whose customers are being exported.
-In addition, new `app_name` and `app_id` fields are available which refer to the App that a customer was last seen using.
-:::

 Below is a description of the .csv format for the exported data.